xtianus/yadaframework/YadaDocs/src/forms/uploads.rst

 	userRepository.save(user);

 In case you're replacing a previous attachment, you only need to pass the previous YadaAttachedFile: the old files will be deleted and replaced with the new ones.
-Non database operation is needed in this case.
+No database operation is needed in this case.

 .. code-block:: java